rancher/docs/content/rancher/v2.x/en/installation/ha-install/_index.md

 When installed as a Deployment in a Kubernetes cluster, Rancher will take integrate with the cluster's etcd database and Kubernetes scheduling for High-Availability.

-This procedure walks you through setting up a 3-node cluster with RKE and installing the Rancher chart the Helm package manager.
+This procedure walks you through setting up a 3-node cluster with RKE and installing the Rancher chart with the Helm package manager.

-> NOTE: For the best performance, we recommend this Kubernetes cluster be dedicated only the Rancher workload.
+> NOTE: For the best performance, we recommend this Kubernetes cluster is dedicated to only the Rancher workload.

 ## Recommended Architecture

 * DNS for Rancher should resolve to a Layer 4 Load Balancer
 * The Load Balancer should forward ports 80 and 443 TCP to all 3 nodes in the Kubernetes cluster.
-* The ingress controller will redirect http port 80 to https and terminate SSL/TLS on port 443.
+* The Ingress controller will redirect http port 80 to https and terminate SSL/TLS on port 443.
-* The ingress controller will forward traffic to port 80 on the Pod in the Rancher Deployment.
+* The Ingress controller will forward traffic to port 80 on the Pod in the Rancher Deployment.

 ![Rancher HA]({{< baseurl >}}/img/rancher/ha/rancher2ha.svg)